 Commercial Pilot License What is a Commercial Pilot

-A commercial pilot certificate, or license, is a type of pilot certificate that allows someone to operate an aircraft for compensation.
+A commercial pilot license, or certificate, is a type of pilot license that allows someone to operate an aircraft for compensation.

 What Does a Commercial Pilot do?

 Commercial pilots are paid to fly as a pilot, transporting cargo and passengers, as well as perform other operations such as aerial surveying and search and rescue.
 Learn about the commercial pilot salaries.

 What is the Difference Between Commercial Pilots and Airline Pilots?

 Airline pilots operate regularly scheduled passenger flights.
 To fly as an airline pilot, you must have an Airline Transport Pilot (ATP) certificate, which is the highest pilot license the FAA issues.
 However, all pilots must first start by earning their private pilot license and then their commercial pilot license, before they can attain an ATP certificate.